Nenniana/Attribute-Game-System/README.md

    - Developers can choose whether an attribute should be recalculated immediately (e.g., health) or deferred (e.g., strength).

 ### 4. **Attribute System Window**
-   - A dedicated Unity editor window allows developers to view all current base and enhanced attributes.
+   - A dedicated Unity editor window (Attribute -> Main) allows developers to view all current base and enhanced attributes.
-   - New attributes can be created through an intuitive interface.
+   - New attributes can be created through this interface.
 Developers can define the types of attributes to be created (e.g., Base, Additive) and whether to create an accompanying Set with a predefined calculation order.

 ### 5. **Inspector Integration**
    - Attributes can be exposed in the Unity Inspector using a dropdown selection instead of manually typing attribute names as strings.
 This reduces errors and improves usability for designers and developers.